DennisHeimbigner/netcdf-c/docs/nczarr.md

 The former case -- nczarr reading zarr -- is possible if the nczarr code can simulate or infer the contents of the missing _\_nczarr\_xxx_ attributes.
 As a rule this can be done as follows.
 1. _\_nczarr_group\__ -- The list of contained variables and sub-groups can be computed using the search API to list the keys "contained" in the key for a group.
-The search looks for occurrences of _.zgroup_, _.zattr_, _.zarray_ to infer the keys for the contained groups, attribute sets, and arrays (variables).
+For V2, the search looks for occurrences of _.zgroup_, _.zattr_, _.zarray_ to infer the keys for the contained groups, attribute sets, and arrays (variables).
+For V2, the search looks for occurrences of _zarr.jsson_.
 Constructing the set of "shared dimensions" is carried out by walking all the variables in the whole dataset and collecting the set of unique integer shapes for the variables.
-For each such dimension length, a top level dimension is created named  "_Anonymous_Dimension_<len>" where len is the integer length.
+For each such dimension length, a dimension is created in the root group named  "_Anonymous_Dimension_<len>" where len is the integer length.
-2. _\_nczarr_array\__ -- The dimrefs are inferred by using the shape in _.zarray_ and creating references to the simulated shared dimension. netcdf specific information.
+2. _\_nczarr_array\__ -- The dimension references are inferred by using the shape in _.zarray_ (or _zarr.json_) and creating references to the simulated shared dimension.
 3. _\_nczarr_attr\__ -- The type of each attribute is inferred by trying to parse the first attribute value string.

 # Compatibility {#nczarr_compatibility}

 In order to accomodate existing implementations, certain mode tags are provided to tell the NCZarr code to look for information used by specific implementations.

-## XArray
+## The "xarray" Mode

-The Xarray [XArray Zarr Encoding Specification](http://xarray.pydata.org/en/latest/internals.html#zarr-encoding-specification) Zarr implementation uses its own mechanism for specifying an approximation to shared dimensions.
+The xarray [XArray Zarr Encoding Specification](http://xarray.pydata.org/en/latest/internals.html#zarr-encoding-specification) Zarr implementation uses its own mechanism for specifying an approximation to shared dimensions.
 It uses a special attribute named ''_ARRAY_DIMENSIONS''.
 The value of this attribute is a list of dimension names (strings).
 An example might be ````["time", "lon", "lat"]````.
-It is essentially equivalent to the ````_nczarr_array "dimrefs" list````, except that the latter uses fully qualified names so the referenced dimensions can be anywhere in the dataset.
+It is essentially equivalent to the ````_nczarr_array "dimension_references" list````, except that the latter uses fully qualified names so the referenced dimensions can be anywhere in the dataset.

-The Xarray ''_ARRAY_DIMENSIONS'' attribute is supported for both NCZarr and pure Zarr.
+The xarray ''_ARRAY_DIMENSIONS'' attribute is supported for both NCZarr and pure Zarr.
 If possible, this attribute will be read/written by default, but can be suppressed if the mode value "noxarray" is specified.
 If detected, then these dimension names are used to define shared dimensions.